hsucherng/boilerplate-eleventy/README.md

 # Eleventy Project

 This project is built with Eleventy.
+Installed with Node v18.13.0.

 ## Setup

 1. Run `npm install` or any other preferred package manager (e.g. `yarn`, `pnpm install`) to install the project dependencies.
-2. Run `npm run serve` to serve the project up on `http://localhost:8080`.
+2. Run `npm start` to serve the project up on `http://localhost:8080`.

 ## Build